 St. Augustine High School was constructed by the Archdiocese of New Orleans with funds solicited from Catholics of the Archdiocese through the Youth Progress Program.
-The building and the site on which it stands were purchased by the Society of St. Joseph of the Sacred Heart (The Josephite Fathers and Brothers), to whom the operation of the school was entrusted.
+The building and the site on which it stands were purchased by the St. Joseph’s Society of the Sacred Heart (The Josephite Fathers and Brothers), to whom the operation of the school was entrusted.

 - To open its doors to young men, especially the economically disadvantaged, who are willing to strive for excellence;